ohbriansung/Distributed_Event_Purchase_System/README.md

 This is an event create/purchase RESTful API Service.
 Client can create user, create event, purchase tickets, and transfer tickets.
 Focus on the replication features of the event service which is a replicated, fault tolerant service.

+The design of my service and the demonstration of the testing framework are recorded here: [Youtube](https://youtu.be/fq_06zrdYSk?t=17m53s)

 ## Overview

 The architecture of the service looks like this:

 ![Project4 Architecture](https://i.imgur.com/g14jmLB.jpg)

-## Design and Demo

-The design of my service and the demonstration of the testing framework are recorded here: [Youtube](https://youtu.be/fq_06zrdYSk?t=17m53s)

 ## Features